Choosing the Right Binoculars

 The next major advancement was Keplerian Optics which used a convex eyepiece and relay lens in between the objective lens and eyepiece to flip the image.
 The lengths of these binoculars and telescopes were quite large to account for the long focal length.

-About 50 years later you get the creation of the roof prism.
-The roof prism has the advantage of being in-line and creates that straight barrel look.
-The roof prism was more complicated to produce and the silvered surfaces reduced the amount of light that was transmitted.
-With modern coatings the roof prism can perform on par with the double pro prism, through roof prism binoculars are still more complicated and therefore more expensive.
+About 50 years later, you get the creation of the roof prism.
+The roof prism has the advantage of being in line and creates that straight barrel look.
+The roof prism was more complicated to produce, and the silvered surfaces reduced the amount of transmitted light.
+With modern coatings, the roof prism can perform on par with the double pro prism, though roof prism binoculars are still more complicated and therefore more expensive.

 Ask an Expert: Angie Merritt